Bill Brewster (American politician): Early life

 Brewster was born in Ardmore, Oklahoma, on November 8, 1941, the son of Grady Omar and Rachel Mayo Brewster.
 He attended public schools, graduating from Petrolia High School in Petrolia, Texas, and earned his Bachelor of Science in pharmacy from Southwestern Oklahoma State University in 1968.
 He was initiated into Tau Kappa Epsilon, and was a member of the United States Army Reserves from 1966 to 1971.

 After college graduation, Brewster moved to Colleyville, Texas, where, as a licensed pharmacist, he owned and operated Colleyville Drug.
 In 1968, he also began a career as a cattleman and rancher when he started Brewster Angus Farms, as well as owning a real estate business.
 In 1977, Brewster settled in Marietta, Oklahoma.

 Entry into politics

 In 1982, Brewster was elected to a seat in the Oklahoma House of Representatives for District 49.
 He was re-elected in 1984 and served until 1990.

 In the 1990 elections, Brewster ran for an open seat in the U.S. House of Representatives (District 3—then Congressman Wes Watkins had decided to retire from Congress and run for Governor of Oklahoma).
-Brewster won the heavily contested Democratic party nomination against Lieutenant Governor Robert S. Kerr III.
+Brewster won the heavily contested Democratic nomination against Lieutenant Governor Robert S. Kerr III.
 He won the election to Congress in November 1990 in this heavily Democratic district (referred to as "Little Dixie").
 He was re-elected in 1992 and then again in 1994, serving from January 3, 1991, to January 3, 1997.